Realizability and tameness of fusion systems: Components of groups and of fusion systems

-\end{enuma} Moreover, in case \textup{(c)}, there is a subsystem $\calf_0\nsg\calf$ of index at most $2$ in $\calf$ with the property that for each saturated fusion system $\cale$ over $S$ such that $O^{p'}(\cale)=O^{p'}(\calf)$, $\cale$ is realized by a known finite almost simple group if and only if it contains $\calf_0$. \end{Thm}
+\end{enuma} In cases (b), (c), and (d), there is a normal fusion subsystem $\calc^*\nsg\cale$ over $T$ containing $\calc$ that is realized by a known finite quasisimple group, and is such that for each saturated fusion system $\cale'$ over $T$ such that $O^{p'}(\cale')=\calc$, $\cale'$ is realized by a known finite quasisimple group only if it contains $\calc^*$.
+Thus $\calc^*=\calc$ in cases (b) and (d), while $\calc^*>\calc$ in case (c). \end{Thm}